 - Areas conducive to subterranean termites

 VA Termite Inspection Solutions

 Many lenders and real estate agents go straight to the section that states if there are termites or not.
-On the WDIR, everyone hopes for the checked box that states that there is no visible evidence of infestation.
+On the WDIR, everyone hopes for the checked box that says that there is no visible evidence of infestation.
 Then, too many stop there.
-Don’t be that Realtor!
+Don’t be that realtor!
 It is so important to read the whole report.
-I can’t tell you how many times we have received an email that says “Here is the clean termite inspection.”
-Then, after reviewing we find there are moisture, wood rot, or other issues mentioned.
+I can’t tell you how many times we have received an email that says, “Here is the clean termite inspection.”
+Then, after reviewing, we find there are moisture, wood rot, or other issues mentioned.
 So, here are some common issues and potential remedies.
 Keep in mind that each VA lender may treat these situations differently.